Brodt7258/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+*  Document Object Model.
+A structure built from the HTML, resembling OO-style objects, with an API available to JS running in the browser.
 2. What is an event?
+*  An object created by an element in the DOM, based on any of a huge variety of (mostly user-driven) conditions.
 3. What is an event listener?
+*  A bit of code associated with a given element that invokes a callback when the specified type of event occurs.
 4. Why would we convert a NodeList into an Array?
+*  Access to the methods associated with the Array prototype.
+NodeList only has access to forEach.
+And the Array prototype methods are amazing.
 5. What is a component?
+*  A way of defining/setting up behaviors for a specific type of element on your page in a reusable way, by passing them into a larger object with attatched methods.
+   Even better with ES6 classes.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product